Quantum Coulomb glass on the Bethe lattice: Introduction

 The presence of interactions, however, changes the structure of localization transition entirely: unscreened Coulomb interactions lead to stronger and stronger anomalies on the metallic side as one approaches the phase transition~\cite{Altshuler1980}, amount in the formation of curious spin fluctuations~\cite{Sachdev_Bhatt}, and lead to the emergence of the Coulomb gap~\cite{Efros_1975, AminiKravtsovMuller_2014} on the insulating side, accompanied by glassy dynamics and memory effects~\cite{DraganaPopovic_memory,OregImry_review, Pollak2002, Ovadyahu2007}.
 A major step towards understanding this quantum phase transition has been made by A. M. Finkel'stein, who developed a scaling theory in the presence of Coulomb interactions and weak disorder~\cite{Finkelstein1984}.
 Certain implications of this scaling theory regarding the critical behavior have been verified experimentally~\cite{Zeches977}, but a perturbative scaling theory leaves the structure of the localized phase unrevealed, and has little to say about properties of the localized phase such as the formation of the pseudogap or the glassy structure of the localized phase, not to mention the connection with many-body localization~\cite{MBL_review, Mirlin.2018}.

-The influence of quantum quantum tunneling on the Coulomb gap has been addressed initially by means of numerical approaches.
-A configuration interaction approximation based computation predicted a considerable reduction of the width of the Coulomb gap~\cite{Vignale1987}, while Hartree-Fock calculations predicted a modification of the structure of the classical Efros-Shklovskii pseudogap~\cite{Efros_1975} close to the Fermi surface~\cite{Vojta1997, Vojta1998}.
+The influence of quantum tunneling on the Coulomb gap has been addressed initially by means of numerical approaches.
+A configuration interaction approximation based computation predicted a considerable reduction of the width of the Coulomb gap~\cite{Vignale1987}, while Hartree-Fock calculations predicted a modification of the structure of the classical Efros-Shklovskii pseudogap close to the Fermi surface~\cite{Vojta1997, Vojta1998}.

 A major step towards understanding the quantum melting of the Coulomb glass is the construction of a solvable mean field theory, similar to the Sherrington-Kirkpatrick (SK) model, the standard mean field model of classical and quantum spin glass transitions~\cite{SK_book, Binder1986,Parisi_book,Fisher_book}.
-Such a mean field model has been proposed by Pastor and Dobrosavljevi\' c in their seminal work~\cite{Pastor1999}, possibly inspired by the extended dynamical mean field approach applied to clean correlated systems~\cite{Si1996,Chitra2000}.
+Such a mean field model, accounting for most essential properties of the Coulomb glass phase except Anderson localization, has been proposed by Pastor and Dobrosavljevi\' c in their seminal work~\cite{Pastor1999}, possibly inspired by the extended dynamical mean field approach applied to clean correlated systems~\cite{SachdevYe1993,Si1996,Chitra2000}.
 In the spinless version of their model, electrons move on a Bethe lattice of coordination $z\to\infty$, experience some onsite disorder, $\varepsilon_i$, and interact with each other through a repulsive nearest neighbor interaction, $V_{ij}= V/\sqrt{z}$, mimicking the long-ranged Coulomb interaction (see Fig.~\ref{fig:Bethe_lattice}),